You’ll love this recipe if you enjoy these Creamy Chicken Orzo Pasta and Cauliflower Risotto with Mushrooms recipes.

 ✨ Variations

-- More greens: Stir in chopped spinach during the last couple minutes of cooking so it wilts into the sauce.
+- More greens: Stir in chopped spinach during the last 2 minutes of cooking so it wilts into the sauce without getting mushy.

 〰️ How to serve